How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 From screening to interview closure

 Point five is the silent holding pattern after screening.
 Trigger interim updates at fixed age thresholds, for example on day seven and day fourteen, so candidates are never left guessing.
+That matches expectations: candidate-flow.de reports that 56.7% of applicants see 14 days as the maximum acceptable response time, yet only 25% of German companies manage it.
 Point six is the unprepared interviewer who repeats the CV and asks inconsistent questions.
 Give every interviewer a one-page pack with the role criteria, the candidate context, legal no-go questions, and a decision deadline, and treat the introduction of standardized assessment principles as approval-relevant.

 Point seven is missing rejection reasoning after an interview.
 Careful criterion-based feedback fixes this without exposing the company.
 The eighth point is the mobile application that technically exists but falls apart in real use.
-Test every priority role from a phone and remove upload steps that break on mobile, because the post-interview delay alone already costs DACH employers weeks per hire.
+Test every priority role from a phone and remove upload steps that break on mobile.
+You will find the full action plan in the 30-day reset further down.

 Which candidate-experience failures damage kununu ratings?